CTI Records

 CTI Records (Creed Taylor Incorporated) is a jazz record label founded in 1967 by Creed Taylor.
 CTI was a subsidiary of A&M before becoming independent in 1970.
 Its first album was A Day in the Life by guitarist Wes Montgomery in 1967.
 The final release, by the CTI Jazz All-Star Band, was recorded live at the Montreux Jazz Festival in 2009, and released in November 2010 on multiple formats: CD, DVD and Blu-ray.

-Its roster included George Benson, Ron Carter, Eumir Deodato, Astrud Gilberto, Freddie Hubbard, Bob James, Antonio Carlos Jobim, Hubert Laws, Stanley Turrentine, and Walter Wanderley.
+Its roster included George Benson, Ron Carter, Eumir Deodato, Astrud Gilberto, Freddie Hubbard, Bob James, Antonio Carlos Jobim, Hubert Laws, Airto Moreira, Stanley Turrentine, and Walter Wanderley.

 History

 Don Sebesky created many of the arrangements for CTI and its subsidiary labels.
 He was later joined by Bob James and then David Matthews in the mid-1970s.
 Taylor used Van Gelder Studio in Englewood Cliffs, New Jersey, with Rudy Van Gelder engineering nearly all sessions until the later years of the label.
 Sessions included Ron Carter, Eric Gale, Herbie Hancock, Bob James, Richard Tee, Billy Cobham, Jack DeJohnette, Steve Gadd, Idris Muhammad, and Harvey Mason.

-CTI was commercially successful with certain albums well-received by critics.
+CTI was commercially successful with certain albums.
 CTI's best-selling album was Deodato's Prelude, which reached No. 3 on the US Billboard albums chart in 1973.
 A single from the album, "Also Sprach Zarathustra (2001)", peaked at No. 2 on the US Billboard Hot 100 and No. 7 in the UK.
-Other successful singles were Bob James' "Feel Like Making Love" and "Westchester Lady", Idris Muhammad's "Could Heaven Ever Be Like This", and Esther Phillips' "What a Diff'rence a Day Makes", a disco hit.
+Other successful singles were Bob James' "Feel Like Making Love", and Esther Phillips' "What a Diff'rence a Day Makes", a disco hit.

 Successful album releases included Grover Washington, Jr.'s Mister Magic and Feels So Good (both reaching No. 10 in 1975), Esther Phillips' What a Diff'rence a Day Makes (reaching No. 32 in 1975), and Bob James' BJ4 (reaching No. 38 in 1977).

-Taylor's productions for CTI helped to establish smooth jazz as a commercially viable musical genre.
+Taylor's productions for CTI helped to establish jazz fusion as a commercially viable musical genre.
 CTI also became known for its striking album sleeve designs, most of them with images by photographer Pete Turner.

 After founding CTI as a jazz label for A & M Records in 1967, Taylor decided to go independent three years later.
 The company had several subsidiary labels.
 Kudu Records was established in 1971 and concentrated on soul jazz with albums by Joe Beck, Hank Crawford, Grant Green, Idris Muhammad, Esther Phillips, Johnny "Hammond" Smith, Dr. Lonnie Smith, and Grover Washington Jr. Salvation Records released 10 albums during its existence, including music by Airto, Roland Hanna, Faith Howard, New York Jazz Quartet, Johnny "Hammond" Smith, and Gábor Szabó Greenestreet (which released albums by Jack Wilkins, Claudio Roditi, Les McCann) and Three Brothers (with recordings by The Clams, Lou Christie, Duke Jones, and Cassandra Morgan).